OARelatedWork: A Large-Scale Dataset of Related Work Sections with Full-texts from Open Access Sources: Evaluation

 \section{Evaluation}

 We use several metrics to evaluate the generated text.
-To be comparable with previous work, we use the ROUGE-1-F1, ROUGE-2-F1, and ROUGE-L-F1\footnote{We use the summary-level variant.} metrics \cite{rouge}.
+To enable comparison with previous work, we use the ROUGE-1-F1, ROUGE-2-F1, and ROUGE-L-F1\footnote{We use the summary-level variant.} metrics~\cite{rouge}, and we also use BERTScore (BS)~\cite{bert-score}.

+We conducted human evaluation for selected configurations and use it for both evaluating models and meta-evaluating LLM judges (Section~\ref{sec:human-evaluation}).
+From tested models we selected the quantized Gemma 4 31B without reasoning as our judge.
+This judge extracts statements and assigns them to one of four categories: \textit{True}, \textit{True but wrong citation} (hereafter referred to as \textit{Wrong Cit.}), \textit{Unverifiable}, or \textit{False}.
+Further details are provided in Section~\ref{sec:meta-evaluation}.

-Before applying an evaluation metric\footnote{This does not hold for citation metrics.}, we normalize all citation and reference spans\footnote{E.g., references to figures and tables.} to form \texttt{<cite>} and \texttt{<ref>} from their original form \texttt{<cite> ID <sep> TITLE <sep> FIRST\_AUTHOR <sep> ... </cite>} and similar for references.
+Before applying an evaluation metric\footnote{This does not hold for citation metrics and LLM judges.}, we convert all citation and reference spans\footnote{E.g., references to figures and tables.} to form \texttt{<cite>} and \texttt{<ref>} from their original form \texttt{<cite> ID <sep> TITLE <sep> FIRST\_AUTHOR <sep> ... </cite>} and similar for references.